fbpx Skip to content

 When nominating a pair, nominators are encouraged to describe how the leaders’ roles are distinct as well as how they collaborate.

-What are the nomination application narrative questions and word limits?
+What are the narrative questions and word limits on the nominations form?

 1. Why is the nominee’s work important for California?